Skip to main content

 • Recreational, youth and cultural centers

-Another idea is to visit local businesses where owners and managers would be happy to refer their employees to reliable, high-quality child care.
+Visit local business where owners and managers can refer their employees to reliable, high-quality child care.

-Once your marketing plan is underway and you have found the actions that are resulting in growth, you will need a means of keeping your marketing current.
-Do not forget to make changes to websites/landing pages and Facebook pages.
-Update flyers seasonally to illustrate new experiences or play activities you may offer at that time of the year.
+Make sure to keep your marketing current.
+Don't forget to make changes to websites/landing pages and Facebook pages.
+Update your flyers seasonally to illustrate new experiences or play activities you offer at that time of the year.

-Consider maintaining a marketing activity plan to keep track of what you want to be doing and when.
-Remember those 30-day, 3-month, and 6-month marketing plans you created?
-Adding those dates to a calendar and mapping out the actions you will take during those time periods can help keep you on track.
-Social media management software is also available, and it allows you to curate and schedule social media posts.
+Consider maintaining a marketing activity plan to keep track of what you want to do and when.
+Remember those 1 month, 3 month, and 6 month marketing plans you created?
+Add those dates to a calendar and plan the actions you'll take during those time periods.
+Social media management software is available, and allows you to design and schedule social media posts.
 It also allows you to track the activity that your posts are receiving.
 Both free and paid options are available.
-Popular social media management software with free plans include Social Champ, Hootsuite, Buffer.

-Lastly, you can plan on needing to make adjustments to your marketing plan from time to time.
-Flexibility and responsiveness based on your results will help to ensure the success of your plan.
+Plan to make adjustments to your marketing plan from time to time.
+Flexibility and responsiveness based on your results helps ensure the success of your plan.

 What will be the layout of my written marketing plan?

-Having a written plan is not a necessity but may be beneficial for a number of reasons: it can help you organize your strategy, it can be shared with others, and it gives you something to reference whenever you need it or intend to switch gears.
+Having a written plan isn't needed but may be beneficial for a number of reasons.
+It can help you organize your strategy, be shared with others, and gives you something to reference whenever you need it.

-Documenting your marketing plan doesn’t have to be a drawn-out process, you simply want to capture the components that were discussed earlier in this guide:
+Documenting your marketing plan doesn’t have to be a drawn-out process.
+Just capture the parts discussed above:

-• Your pricing and services in comparison to others
+• Pricing and services in comparison to others

 • Opportunities for growth